5 Best Practices To Optimize NOI For Small Operators | Grace Hill

 5. Consistently Evaluate Resident Satisfaction

 At the end of the day, property performance is ultimately measured by resident satisfaction and retention.
-While there is a direct link between employee satisfaction and resident satisfaction, operators can’t assume that the former automatically equates to the latter.
+While there is a direct link between employee and resident satisfaction, operators can’t assume that the former automatically equates to the latter.

 Stephanie is the Senior Director of Communications and Social Media at Grace Hill and has over 17 years of property management experience.
 She is a leader in multifamily, bringing a unique 360-perspective gained from her previous roles as an operator, a nonprofit association manager, and a supplier partner.
 Stephanie brings a wealth of knowledge specializing in industry trends, creative marketing, and employee engagement.
 Stephanie is a certified facilitator through NAA Education Institute (NAEEI) and was awarded Designate of the Year in 2015 and CAM of the Year in 2013.
 She is a powerhouse speaker who motivates others and disrupts the status quo with out-of-the-box ideas and trends.
 Stephanie graduated from Virginia Commonwealth University, majoring in English Literature and Women’s Studies.
 She also holds a Virginia Real Estate License and is a certified Mental Health First Aid Trainer.
 Stephanie is a proud graduate of NAA’s Leadership Lyceum and passionate about promoting awareness of human trafficking in rental housing.
 Learn more about Stephanie Anderson’s background and experience on her LinkedIn page.